My Family (1995 film)

-My Family is a 1995 American independent drama film directed by Gregory Nava, written by Nava and Anna Thomas, and starring Jimmy Smits, Edward James Olmos, and Esai Morales.
-The film depicts three generations of a Mexican American family who emigrated from Mexico and settled in East Los Angeles.
+Mi Familia is a 1995 American drama film directed by Gregory Nava, written by Nava and Anna Thomas, and starring Jimmy Smits, Edward James Olmos, and Esai Morales.
+The film depicts three generations of a Mexican-American family who emigrated from Mexico and settled in East Los Angeles.

+In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".